Hundreds of colleges and universities accept The Common Application, which lets you apply to multiple schools using one centralized application.

 Colleges That Accept the Common Application

-The Common Application includes an essay of 250-650 words.
-You must choose one of five broad topics designed to help demonstrate your ability to write clearly and distinguish yourself in your own voice.
-You can view the essay topics for 2013-2014 here.
-(It's a good idea to start your essay as soon as possible so you have plenty of time to get feedback and make revisions.)
+The Common Application includes seven essay topics designed to help demonstrate your ability to write clearly and grow from your personal experiences.
+Most, but not all, Common App colleges require the essay.
+So, it's a good idea to start working on it as soon as possible so you have plenty of time to get feedback and make revisions.

 Making Changes to Your Application

-You can revise and save your application as many times as you like before submitting it to colleges.
+You can revise and save your application (including your essay) as many times as you like.
 Once you have sent a Common Application to your first college, you may create different versions of it for other colleges.
-For example, you might want to change your essay.

 How to Access the Common Application